zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 - Sept 29, Sun

-	- Translate the autocorrelation calculation code from python into C. The speed is dozens of times faster than before.
+	- Translated the autocorrelation calculation code from python into C. The speed is dozens of times faster than before.

 - Sept 28, Sat

 	- Obtained some interesting results about the hotspot autocorrelation.
-The effect of secondary image is shown.
+The effect of secondary image was shown.

 - Sept 27, Fri